enyojs/ares-project/test/selenium/README.md

 ### Opening And Configuring the IDE

-* To run the Selenium-IDE, select it from the Firefox Tools menu.
+* To run the Selenium-IDE, select it from the Firefox Tools menu (or Web developer menu).
 It opens with an empty script-editing window and a menu for loading, or creating new test cases.
-* Check "Enable experimental features" in Options > General, in order to be able to select Options > Formatter > XML Formatter (See **Note:** below)
+* Check "Enable experimental features" in Options > General, te enable next step
+* select Options > Formatter > XML Formatter (See **Note:** below)
 * The toolbar contains buttons for controlling the execution of the test suite/test cases.
 * The left-most button, Speed Control: controls how fast your test case runs. **This button needs to be positionned to slow**.